| ABOUT DUDU TUCCI

 1996 he has worked in Great Britain and Ireland on the "Roots of Brazil"

 percussion project run by One Voice Music.
+Together

 with Tiago de Oliveira Dudu Tucci has written "Samba and Sambistas in